 Simultaneously with the Maima solar park, the company said that another solar PV plant was switched on in the Altai Republic – the 5 MW Onguday solar power plant.

-Hevel aims to develop more than 500 MW of solar by 2020.
+The joint venture between Russian companies Renova and Rusnano, Hevel LLC, looks to achieve its goal of developing more than 500 MW of solar projects by 2020.
 Meanwhile, Russia’s 2030 solar target stands at 2.6 GW.